jyswjjgdwtdtj/CsGrafeq/README.md

 2. Add text block supports
 3. Implement custom msgbox/inputbox
 4. Implement mathematical calculation (e.g. 0.5->1/2, 1.414->√2)
+5. Implement custom formula editor

 ### Long term plan

 1. Add more shapes supports
 2. Fix bugs

-Welcome to any programming enthusiasts who wish to collaborate on development. \
+Welcome to any programming enthusiasts who wish to collaborate on development.

-You can put forward your opinions and suggestions in [Issues](https://github.com/jyswjjgdwtdtj/CsGrafeq/issues), I will reply as soon as possible. \
+You can put forward your opinions and suggestions in [Issues](https://github.com/jyswjjgdwtdtj/CsGrafeq/issues), I will reply as soon as possible.

 Due to the pressure of high school academic studies, I will engage in development during the winter and summer holidays.
 Each of your stars🌟 is the motivation for my development.
 Thank you🙏😊.

 ## Function Example

-These are the screenshot from old version, and new plots will be added.\
+These are the screenshot from old version.\
 ![image](OldVersion/ExampleImage/1-1.jpg)
 ![image](OldVersion/ExampleImage/1-2.jpg)
 ![image](OldVersion/ExampleImage/1-3.jpg)